 Usually, I like purchasing organic tortellini via Whole Foods, which has a great option by Artisola.
 However, making your own tortellini much like ravioli is something feasible as well!

 Tortellini is generally made with either round pasta wrappers or square pasta wrappers.
 In either case, you'll just be sure to roll your dough as thin as possible.
-Overall, like most stuffed pasta, try to not over-stuff the centers, always keep the pasta dough covered to avoid drying, use ample flour, and take your time when assembling----al of which helps to make the perfect tortellini.
+Overall, like most stuffed pasta, try to not over-stuff the centers, always keep the pasta dough covered to avoid drying, use ample flour, and take your time when assembling---- all of which help to make the perfect tortellini.

 Regardless of whether you use homemade or not, this creamy soup recipe is sure to come out amazingly!